Post Summary: The Best 35mm Film For Gorgeous Color Images

 If you are a beginning film photographer and just starting out – practice on Kodak Colorplus 200.
 This way, you can understand the relationship with lighting, exposure, and ISO without waisting more expensive film!

 11. Kodak Portra 160

 Kodak Portra 160 is a great option for photographers who are venturing out to sunny destinations because it can work well in harsh light conditions.
 Portra 160 provides smooth textures and natural skin tones, making it a preferred choice for commercial, portrait, and editorial shoots.

-With very little grain and true to tone colors, this is an extremely reliable film with a slightly warmer tone.
-Kodak Portra 160 also does an excellent job bringing out the color details in the highlights and lowlights.
+With very little grain and true-to-tone colors, this is an extremely reliable film with a slightly warmer tone.
+Kodak Portra 160 also does an excellent job of bringing out the color details in the highlights and lowlights.